 - 8 ounces herbed goat cheese

-Spread 1 ounce goat cheese on each slice of bread.
+- To assemble the sandwich, spread 1 ounce of goat cheese on each slice of bread.
 Spread jam in thick layer to ¼-inch from crust.
 Fold halves together.
 Butter outside of each side of sandwich.
 Heat non-sick skillet on medium-high heat.
 Cook sandwich 3-5 minutes per side until bread is golden brown.

 Fig and Gorgonzola Panini

 - 4 pieces 3”x6” focaccia split